mcohen01/amazonica/README.md

 ;; better way to consume a shard....create and run a worker ;; :app :stream and :processor keys are required
-;; :credential and :checkpoint keys are optional
+;; :credentials and :checkpoint keys are optional

 ;; if no :checkpoint is provided the worker will automatically checkpoint every 60 seconds ;; for full checkpoint control, set :checkpoint to Long/MAX_VALUE and return true from the